mashumafi/godot-EZStorage/README.md

 ### Debug Filenames

-When enabled file names will use html encoding making it easier to debug the files created.
+When enabled file names will use http encoding making it easier to debug the files created.
-This feature can be disabled to use filenames that release build would create.
+This feature can be disabled to use filenames that would be used in release mode.

 ## API